Indigo744/Modx-Revo-Simple-Ace-Code-Editor/readme.md

  * MODX syntax highlighting
  * Emmet integration (configurable)
  * Full-screen support (F11 while cursor in editor)
- * Any syntax highlighter for your chunks!
+ * Any syntax highlighter for your *chunks*!
 Set a specific MIME type for you chunks (like a shebang) E.g. text/x-sass to have SASS syntax highlighting
+ * Any syntax highlighter for your *TVs*!
+Set a specific MIME type for you Template Vars directly in the description E.g. text/html to have HTML syntax highlighting

 ## Install